Can You Go to Jail for a Misdemeanor?

 - Controlled substances were used to commit the crime, or

 - The crime was committed out of bias or prejudice (commonly known as a hate crime)

 Misdemeanors in Texas are tried in lower courts.
 Class A and B misdemeanors are heard by constitutional or at-law county courts, Class C misdemeanors by municipal courts or justices of the peace.

 To learn more about whether you could potentially go to jail for a misdemeanor conviction, consult with an experienced defense attorney at The Law Firm of Richard L. Ellison P.C.
-Call us at 844-337-5819 or contact us online to arrange a.
+Call us at 830-955-8168 or contact us online to arrange an appointment.